brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 ## Under the dome (#dome)

 All in all, I ended up doing a little under six months at Snowflake.
-I'm still turning the acquisiton over in my mind, and I wonder how I'll think about it ten years from now when it's more soundly in the rearview mirror.
+I'm still turning the acquisition over in my mind, and I wonder how I'll think about it ten years from now when it's more soundly in the rearview mirror.

 So far, I've gone back and forth in a flip-flop-FLIP pattern of thinking about it: